Log in

 The first time I set this up.

-$100 transferred from my checking to my savings account automatically every month on the 1st.
+$100 transferred from my checking to my savings (my "house account") automatically every month on the 1st.

 Having my savings account at a different bank then my checking account meant—

-I was less likely to use my savings for other things (in a moment of weakness).
+I was less likely to transfer money from my checking to my savings (in a moment of weakness).

-Having automatically built up several thousand dollars in the savings account was a big relief.
+Having a few thousand dollars automatically built up in a savings account (your "house account") is a big relief.

 Creating a "House Account" helps you prepare for unexpected costs and helps you avoid paying high interest on credit cards.